 Kenny Cooper had given the MLS side an early lead from the penalty spot, and while Spurs initially struggled to find their rhythm in the opening 45 minutes, the north Londoners soon kicked into gear in the second half as they secured a comfortable win ahead of their return to British shores.

-Cahill stepped aside to allow Cooper to take the penalty, and the striker duly converted from the spot to give Red Bulls a 1-0 lead after eight minutes.
+Cahill stepped aside to allow Kenny Cooper to take the penalty, and the striker duly converted from spot to give Red Bulls a 1-0 lead after eight minutes.

 Yet the shot-stopper was unable to hold out for much longer, with two moments of class turning the game on its head in the space of five minutes.

-First, the ever-impressive Bale rose above his marker to guide a header into the top left-hand corner and pull Spurs level on the hour mark, before Sigurdsson burst into life to give the away side the lead.
+First, the ever-impressive Bale rose above his marker on a corner kick to guide a header into the top left-hand corner and pull Spurs level on the hour mark, before Sigurdsson burst into life to give the away side the lead.

-Having jinked superbly in between the Red Bulls defence, the Icelandic international coolly dispatched the ball past Gaudette in a manner reminiscent of Henry, who was watching on from the bench.
+Having jinked superbly in between the Red Bulls defense, the Icelandic international coolly dispatched the ball past Gaudette in a manner reminiscent of Thierry Henry, who was watching on from the bench.

 New York Red Bulls